Skip to content

 4. Monitor your Keras training in Neptune.

-In the Run details view, select Charts to watch the training metrics live.
+Select the Charts tab to watch the training metrics live.

 Tip